 Sample Pumping Schedules with a Newborn

-Below is a sample pumping schedule with eight pumps in 24 hours.
+Below is a sample pumping schedule with eight pumping sessions in 24 hours.
 A schedule like this will give you three and a half straight hours of sleep (from about 12:30am-4am, once you’ve finished pumping) – assuming your baby lets you sleep!
 These times can obviously be adjusted however you like.

 7am, 10am, 12pm, 3pm, 6pm, 9pm, 12am, 4am

-Below is a sample pumping schedule with ten pumps in 24 hours.
+Below is a sample pumping schedule with ten sessions in 24 hours.
 This schedule will give you four and a half straight hours of sleep (from 7:30pm-12am), with the added benefit that if you have a partner he or she can care for the baby during this time before going to bed themselves.

 7am, 9am, 11am, 1pm, 3pm, 5pm, 7pm, 12am, 3am, 5am